rackerlabs/support-how-to/content/general/understanding-the-cloud-computing-stack-Saas-Paas-Iaas.md

    minimal management effort or service provider interaction.
 ```

-This means that end users can quickly acquire and use parts of bulk resources.
+This information means that end users can quickly acquire and use parts of bulk resources.

 NIST also describes several characteristics as essential to consider a service to be _cloud_:

   - On-demand self-service: End users can sign up and receive services without long delays.
   - Broad network access: Users can access the services by using standard platforms such as desktop, laptop, and mobile devices.
-  - Resource pooling: Resources are pooled across many customers.
+  - Resource pooling: Can pool resources across many customers.
   - Rapid elasticity: Capability can scale to cope with demand peaks.
   - Measured service: Billing is metered and delivered as a utility service.